The Scatty Mum

 Two bowls of pork belly fried rice with someone picking up some pork with chopsticks.

-If you are looking for a Chinese take-away worthy dish that you can re-create at home for a fraction of the price you have come to the right place!
+If you are looking for a Chinese take-away style dish that you can re-create at home for a fraction of the price you have come to the right place!

-The combination of the tender, juicy pork belly, fresh vegetables, and fluffy rice in this dish creates a family dinner that is both delicious and nutritious.
+The combination of the tender, juicy pork belly, fresh vegetables, and fluffy rice in this dish creates a family dinner in a bowl that is delicious!

 Jump to: